dji-sdk/Mobile-SDK-Doc/source/cn/ios-tutorials/PanoDemo.md

 }
 ~~~

-In the code above, we invoke the `refreshFileListWithCompletion:` method of `DJIMediaManager` to refresh the file list from the SD card.
+In the code above, we invoke the `refreshFileListOfStorageLocation:` method of `DJIMediaManager` to refresh the file list from the SD card.
 If there is no error, invoke the `downloadPhotosForMediaDownloadMode` method to download photos.

 Once you finish the steps above, let's implement the `downloadPhotosForMediaDownloadMode` method as shown below to download photos: